buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 Consider the type of adventure, whether you will always have access to or can easily obtain your *preferred* weapons.

 Also consider whether the type of enemies you will face may have resistances or not to the type of damage you cause.
-Creating an excellent archer when you're almost always facing skeletons is not a good idea.
+Creating an excellent archer when you' \*\*re almost always facing skeletons is not a good idea.

 ### Magic Proficiency